 You must provide evidence of several elements to prove liability in a slip and fall accident case.
 Some of these elements include the existence of the hazard, the liable party’s knowledge of the hazard, and their failure to address it.
 You must also prove that these factors created the condition for your slip and fall, causing you to suffer injuries and losses.

 Essentially, you must show that you would not have slipped, fallen, and sustained injuries if the property owner had remedied or warned you of the dangerous condition.

-Evidence that our attorneys often look for in these cases include:
+Evidence that our attorneys often look for in these cases includes:

-- Surveillance camera footage: Video footage could show the circumstance leading up to, during, and after the slip and fall, potentially proving each of the elements outlined above.
+- Surveillance camera footage: Video footage could show the circumstances leading up to, during, and after the slip and fall, potentially proving each of the elements outlined above.

 - Witness testimony: A witness could corroborate your story or provide additional insight into the case.
 For example, they may have reported the hazard on a separate occasion, suggesting that the liable party was aware of the situation before your fall.

 - The facility’s records: If someone had already reported the hazard, the owner may have a written record of it and any attempts to make repairs.

 - The victim’s records: For instance, you can provide evidence of your injuries through medical records and bills, doctor statements, work records, and similar types of evidence.